zsquareplusc/python-embedded-launcher/documentation/vision.rst

     manager.
 Python can be provided as one package and separate application packages can use that Python distribution to run.

-    The reosurce in the launcher exe needs to be patched to override the python location to e.g. ``"%PACKAGE_ROOT%\\python-minimal"``.
+    The resource in the launcher exe needs to be patched to override the python location to e.g. ``"%PACKAGE_ROOT%\\python-minimal"``.

     This can be done with any resource editor or the included one::

         python -m launcher_tool.resource_editor %DIST%/myapp.exe edit_strings --set 1:^%PACKAGE_ROOT^%\python-minimal

     ``bdist_launcher`` has the ``--python-minimal`` command line option to override this setting.